Campus Improvement Plan

 2022-23: Reading: 95% (approaches), 82% (meets), 51% (masters); Math: 92% (approaches), 79% (meets), 44% (masters) Baseline Year

-Evaluation Data Sources: 2023 Texas Academic Performance Report and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Texas Academic Performance Report, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 1

-Staff Responsible for Monitoring: Teachers, Interventionist, Admin
+Staff Responsible for Monitoring: Admin Team, ILT

 Performance Objective 2 - STUDENT GROWTH